Getting ready to file your taxes? Here’s what you can expect when filing your tax return as an investor.

 There are many tax considerations when investing—you may need to keep track of dividends, cost basis, realized capital gains and losses, and sometimes even more.

 Betterment keeps track for you and provides all the tax documents you need.
 We may also provide you with a Supplemental Tax Form that calculates key tax information for your taxable accounts, including how much you earned from U.S. government interest, your income from foreign sources, and your dividends from state municipal bonds both inside and outside your state of residence.

-You’ll be able to download your tax forms within your account, either at the end of January for IRA forms, or in the middle of February for taxable account forms.
+You’ll be able to download your tax forms within your account, either at the end of January for IRA and Cash Reserve forms, or in the middle of February for taxable account forms.
 We’ll email you once they are ready.